thepassle/astro-service-worker/blog.md

 Single Page Application Progressive Web App (whew) architecture has been [well established](https://developer.chrome.com/blog/app-shell/) by now; You build your application shell, precache your required assets, and fetch dynamic data that makes your app do what your app does.
 Additionally, Single Page Applications (SPA's) are usually relatively easy to PWA-ify _after_ they're already build.

-The same can't be said for Multi Page Applications (MPA's), however, for MPA's you really have to take any kind of offline-capabilities along in your architecture right from the start of your project.
+The same can't be said for Multi Page Applications (MPA's) however, for MPA's you really have to take any kind of offline-capabilities along in your architecture right from the start of your project.
 And I just can't help but feel there's currently no real good solution for PWA-ifying MPA's, that has an excellent developer experience, like so many JS frameworks, or SSR frameworks have.
 Static Site Generators don't seem to really be investing in this space a whole lot, either.
 In fact, there only a handful of solutions I could find for this kind of architecture at all!

 ## Service Workers on the Server